Olivia de Havilland’s Net Worth: Biography, Movies, Spouse, Death

 Olivia began her career signing a seven-year $200/week contract with Warner Bros.
 If she had stayed with the contract, she could have earned $1.42 million.

 How did Olivia de Havilland become a millionaire?

-Olivia de Havilland began her career signing a contract with Warner Brothers for $200/week.
+Olivia de Havilland began her career by signing a contract with Warner Brothers for $200/week.

-In 1935, she starred in an American romantic comedy fantasy film, “A Midsummer Night’s Dream”, receiving universal praise.
+In 1935, she starred in an American romantic comedy fantasy film, “A Midsummer Night’s Dream”, which received universal praise.

 In the same year, she got cast opposite Errol Flynn in the movie “Captain Blood”.

 The film brought her commercial success, and she further starred alongside Errol in seven more movies.